aasisodiya/nodejs/notes/README.md

 ## NodeJS Related Points

-Node.JS is Runtime Environment with Library with inbuit modules. **JS is single threaded by default** meaning it has single call stack i.e one by one execution aka Synchronous Approach
+Node.JS is Runtime Environment with Library with inbuilt modules. **JS is single threaded by default** meaning it has single call stack i.e one by one execution aka Synchronous Approach

 Asynchronous Operations in JS